gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 The Drag-and-Drop Archive (also known as Gillian's Modpack) is a complete ready-to-play modpack for the best singleplayer-only GTA IV campaign experience.
 All you have to do to install it is just drop the files into the game folder and do a few extras - thus the name.

 !!! warning ""
-    Make sure the **prerequisites** are met and **preparation** was done.
+    Make sure the **prerequisites are met** and **preparation was done**.
 If you missed one of the steps, you may encounter issues using this archive and won't receive support.

     [:material-page-first:Introduction: Prerequisites</br>](index.md/#prerequisites){ .md-button } [:material-page-first:Preparation</br>](preparation.md){ .md-button }